 Practice pointers:

-Integrate ‘ágilmente’ (agilely) into sports-related discussions.
+Use ‘ágilmente’ (agilely) in sports-related conversations.

 Spanish Adverbs of Affirmation